cprath01/Resume_Workflow/README.md

 - Keeping reusable base content (skills, accomplishments, bullets) alongside role-specific outputs
 - Storing **sample documents** you can copy from (with personal info removed if sharing)

-## Recommended workflow
+## Setup

+1. Install VS Code [download](https://code.visualstudio.com/download) or use [vscode.dev](https://vscode.dev)
+2. Download this repo.
-1. Start from your best baseline resume/cover letter.
+3. Start from your best baseline resume/cover letter.
+Place those files in the correct sample folders.

-2. Create a new job-specific version (copy, then edit for the role) by using CoPilot.
-3. Keep filenames descriptive so you can find what you sent later.
+## Workflow
+1. Open VS Code.
+2. Open to the workflow folder
+3. Open CoPilot Chat window
+4. Prompt Copilot to 'Create a Resume and Cover Letter for the following Job Description'
+5. Past the Job Description in

 ### Suggested naming